ashishshuklabs/webpack-basic/README.md

         }),
    ]
   ```
-- `optimization`: Object with field `splitChunks` where `chunks` field could be specified to create explicit bundles.
+- **optimization**: Inbuilt bundle optimizer configuration.
+It's an Object with field `splitChunks` where `chunks` field could be specified to create explicit bundles.
 Especially, for extracting out the external libraries as a separate chunk, that could be shared across multiple bundles.
     - Usage:
     ```
     optimization:{